jacobat/rustey/README.md

 # Rustey

-The Elm Architecture for Rust.

-An implementation of the Elm Architecture for Rust.
+TUIs with Ratatui and the Elm architecture.

 ## Components